 When you treat a tumor for the first time, there is hope that the treatment will destroy the cancer cells and keep them from returning.
 But if your tumor keeps growing, even with treatment, there is a lower chance that more treatment will help.

 This is especially true for solid-tumor cancers, like breast, colon, and lung cancer, and sarcoma.
 Doctors know a lot about how these cancers grow or shrink over time and how they respond to treatment.
 They have found that treatment after treatment offers little or no benefit.

 When is it time to think about stopping cancer treatment?

 If you have had three different treatments and your cancer has grown or spread, more treatment usually will not help you feel better or increase your chance of living longer.
 Instead, more treatment could cause serious side effects that shorten your life and reduce the quality of the time you have left.

 Still, almost half of people with advanced cancer keep getting chemotherapy—even when it has almost no chance of helping them.
 They end up suffering when they should not have to.

 How do you know when to stop treatment?

 It can be hard for both the patient and the doctor to talk about stopping treatment for the cancer and focus on end-of-life care.
 You may need to start the discussion.
 Your doctor should give you clear answers to any questions you ask.

-Sometimes, if there are no more known treatments and you want to continue trying, you may be able to join a clinical trial.
+Sometimes, if there are no more known treatments and you want to continue trying, you can join a clinical trial.
 Clinical trials offer new, experimental treatments.
 Ask your doctor if you are eligible for a clinical trial.
 Or check www.clinicaltrials.gov.

 At any time during your treatment you can get help to relieve your symptoms and improve your quality of life.
 It’s called palliative care.
 If you decide that you don’t want more cancer treatment, then it’s time to focus on a kind of palliative care called hospice care.